How to Send and Receive Money in Nigeria

 - Your mobile number

-- as provided by the sender, answer to test question
+- as provided by the sender, in answer to the test question

 - Then click “Continue”